IagoLast/cartojs-react-example/README.md

- The main component contains a layer and a histogram and it's JSX will look similar to this:
+ The main component contains a layer and a histogram and its JSX will look similar to this:

 ```html
 <!-- WARNING: Only for learning purposes don't copy & paste -->